eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/post-quantum-cryptography.md

 Following pilot projects and research initiatives are exploring PQC usage in production:

 - [Anchor Vault](https://chromewebstore.google.com/detail/omifklijimcjhfiojhodcnfihkljeali) is a chrome plugin allows adding a quantum-resistant proof using Lamport's signature for securing ERC tokens.
-- Signal is experimenting with ["Post-Quantum Extended Diffie-Hellman"](https://signal.org/docs/specifications/pqxdh/#introduction) for key agreement protocol.
+- Signal is implemented ["Post-Quantum Extended Diffie-Hellman"](https://signal.org/docs/specifications/pqxdh/#introduction) in production for key agreement protocol.
 - Chromium is using ["Hybrid Kyber KEM"](https://blog.chromium.org/2023/08/protecting-chrome-traffic-with-hybrid.html) to protect data in transit.
 - Apple is using [PQ3](https://security.apple.com/blog/imessage-pq3/) to protect iMessage against key compromise from a quantum attack.